 If you own the property as Tenants in Common, your share will not automatically pass to your partner.
 If you have a Will it will pass to whoever you have named as your beneficiary otherwise it will pass in accordance with intestacy rules.
 In the event of your relationship breaking down, determining your respective shares in the absence of clear evidence can be very difficult and complex.

 If you and your former partner cannot agree on such matters, the best way to initially deal with the matter is to attend mediation with a view to reaching an agreement.
-Mediation may not be suitable for all couples (especially where there has been domestic violence).
+Mediation may not be suitable for all couples (especially where there has been domestic abuse).
 We advise that you contact your local mediator for further information.
-If mediation is unsuccessful or unsuitable, the parent seeking contact with the children can apply to the court for a Contact Order (previously known as Access Orders).
-This is an order requiring the person with whom the children live to allow them to visit or stay with the person named in the Contact Order.
+If mediation is unsuccessful or unsuitable, the parent seeking contact with the children can apply to the court for a Child Arrangement Order.

 You are not legally required to have a Living Together Agreement when cohabiting with your partner but we advise that, in some circumstances, it is best to have one so that you may each protect any assets brought into the relationship in the event of it ending.
 The agreement can set out the arrangements which will apply while you are living together and those that will apply in the event of your relationship ending.
 The kind of issues that you may wish to cover in your Living Together Agreement are: clarification of the ownership of the family home, a provision about how the mortgage payments, bills and home improvements are to be shared between you, how you will divide the family assets in the event of the relationship ending etc. Although the Living Together Agreement can, and should, include a provision regarding the ownership of the family home, it is best to also have a Trust Deed clarifying ownership.